MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductCarbonFootprintAssurance.md

 ms.author: cdmditeam
 ---

-# (Preview) Product carbon footprint assurance in CloudforSustainabilityCarbonDataModel(PreviewProductCarbonFootprintAssurance)
+# (Preview) Product carbon footprint assurance in Cloud for Sustainability carbon data model(PreviewProductCarbonFootprintAssurance)

 Assurance contains the assurance in conformance with Pathfinder Framework.